hs

 Eligibility

-• Entrants will be charities, voluntary organisations, CIC groups or other not for profit bodies
+• Entrants will be charities, voluntary organisations or other not-for-profit bodies

 • Judges are looking for examples of joint working and partnership projects or on-going service deliver which can demonstrate excellent results for patients, staff or other stakeholders

-• Evidence must be relevant to the past 2 years up until the awards entry deadline
+• Evidence must be relevant to projects within the last two years up to the awards submission deadline

 Ambition